Wonit logo

 Don't want to spend hours testing fonts?
 Wonit takes care of it for you.

-When you generate a proposal with Wonit's AI, it comes with professionally paired fonts by default - Manrope and Inter.
+When you generate a proposal with Wonit AI, it comes with professionally paired fonts by default - Manrope and Inter.
 These fonts are chosen for excellent readability and modern appeal, so your proposals look sharp right out of the gate.

 But you're not locked in.
 With Wonit's visual editor, you have complete control: